pelzma/pelzma.github.io/index.md

 ## Biography
-Independent learner and experienced researcher.
-Organizer of research projects related to dynamical systems and information theory.
-Educated in data science principles and practices and awarded for excellence in data visualization.
-Extensive background in historical and architectural research, compiling primary source material and analyzing secondary sources.
-Practiced public speaker with years of experience addressing city and state government agencies and public audiences on behalf of non-profit groups, real estate developers, and private homeowners.
+Data science graduate student and professional historian.
+Coursework and research in dynamical systems and chaos, Boolean networks, deep learning, information theory, and game theory.
+Experience in architectural and cultural history research resulting in mseveral publications and speaking engagements.

 ### Interests
 - Machine Learning